Pancreatic Cancer Heterogeneity

 The three overarching high-level objectives of our research program are:

-- Identify and validate novel and common targets that are vital for cancer stem cell functions, specifically focusing on the Chinese patient population.
+- Identify and validate novel and common targets that are vital for cancer stem cell functions.

 - Develop multimodal therapeutic strategies to jointly eliminate cancer stem cells, differentiated cancer cells and the protective stroma.

 - Test these novel treatment strategies using precision medicine approaches.

 The underlying hypothesis for our research program is that comprehensive functional interrogation of cancer stem cells results in the identification of novel targets with broad applicability.
 Inhibition of these newly defined pathways will reduce CSC content and thus prevent tumor relapse during/following treatment.
 Using cutting-edge technologies developed in our own lab, we are systematically identifying common regulators that control stemness, metabolism and immune privilege in pancreatic cancer.
 Our studies are directly relevant to improving therapy in pancreatic cancer.
 The ultimate goal of our research relies on the development of new multimodal treatment regimens that generate rapid and significant impact on pancreatic cancer progression (i.e. doubling or greater in the median survival for pancreatic cancer patients).

 Preeta Ananthanarayanan, PhD